orajiaku/auth0-ipad-test/README.md

     password: P@55W0rd
 * You should be authenticated correctly.
 * Go through all the steps above but on an iPad, and you should get a `Login Required` Error.

+## Software
+* The project was built on Node 10.16.0